What is GRID?

 GRID is the future of team sports.
-Men and women competing side by side with a variety of specialties and body types working together in the ultimate race-based game of teamwork and strategy.
+Men and women compete side by side with various specialties and body types working together in the ultimate race-based game of teamwork and strategy.

 Teams are composed of an equal number of male and female players who can be:

 - heavy weight specialists

 - generalists who can perform a variety of movements

 Players use the strengths that suit them to best contribute to their team.

 What Wins Races

 The following are used to complete the races in the fastest possible time.